Almost every wife experiences this at some point or another. You

 - My asking for what I desire respectfully.

 - Lots of times, that is all we need to do.
 It really is that simple.

 - “Hey, Honey, I’d love to spend some time together sometime today.”

 - I will often see much better results if I focus on asking for what I would like in a positive way, rather than getting upset about what I don’t like.

 - My understanding and patience when he truly is in a situation where he can’t be with me as much as I would like.

 - My willingness to encourage him to do some things he enjoys sometimes, even if it is without me, as long as it is not sin.
-We all need some time to ourselves, time to work on hobbies, time to develop our talents, or time to connect with other friends.
 Different people have different needs for recharging by themselves.